ReneHezser/bicep-registry-modules/avm/res/digital-twins/digital-twins-instance/endpoint--event-hub/README.md

 - Type: securestring
 - Default: `''`

-### Parameter: `connectionStringSecondaryKey`

-SecondaryConnectionString of the endpoint for key-based authentication.
-Will be obfuscated during read.
-Only used if the `authenticationType` is "KeyBased".

-- Required: No
-- Type: securestring
-- Default: `''`

-### Parameter: `deadLetterSecret`

-Dead letter storage secret for key-based authentication.
-Will be obfuscated during read.
-Required if the `authenticationType` is "KeyBased".

-- Required: No
-- Type: securestring
-- Default: `''`

-### Parameter: `deadLetterUri`

-Dead letter storage URL for identity-based authentication.
-Required if the `authenticationType` is "IdentityBased".

-- Required: No
-- Type: string
-- Default: `''`

 ### Parameter: `digitalTwinInstanceName`

 The name of the parent Digital Twin Instance resource.
 Required if the template is used in a standalone deployment.

 - Required: Yes
 - Type: string

-### Parameter: `endpointUri`

-The URL of the EventHub namespace for identity-based authentication.
-It must include the protocol 'sb://' (i.e. sb://xyz.servicebus.windows.net).
-Required if the `authenticationType` is "IdentityBased".

-- Required: No
-- Type: string
-- Default: `''`

-### Parameter: `entityPath`

-The EventHub name in the EventHub namespace for identity-based authentication.
-Required if the `authenticationType` is "IdentityBased".

-- Required: No
-- Type: string
-- Default: `''`

 ### Parameter: `authenticationType`